Heart of a Book

 Sam Wilson

-Recommendations for books similar to WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations in terms of ai?
+Just finished WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations - wow!
+The part about webgpu really got me thinking.

 Sam Wilson